ImNotDarren/Business/documents/proposal.md

 # Project Proposal - Darren Liu
 ## Client

-**Uber**
+**Lyft**
 - to increase its market share

 ## Question/Need

-Uber used to be the No.1 transportation app in the world, but it's market is gradually taken by Lyft and some other transportation apps.
-By analyzing Uber and Lyft ride dataset, we're able to provide Uber a solution to increase its market and gain more profit.
+Lyft is a similar app with Uber but it's not performing as well as Uber.
+Most people would still pick Uber as their first transportation app to use.
+By analyzing Uber and Lyft ride dataset, we're able to provide Lyft a solution to increase its market and gain more profit.

 ## Data discription